 7. “The Hitch-Hiker” (Season 1, Episode 16)

-Based on a 1941 radio play by Louise Fletcher, this season-one chiller is again an episode that works because we can relate.
+Based on a 1941 radio play by Lucille Fletcher, this season-one chiller is again an episode that works because we can relate.
 If you’ve been on a cross-country trip, and ever felt something unsettling about being alone in the vast expanse of the middle of America, you’ll recognize this episode’s mood.
 On a trip from New York to Los Angeles, a woman named Nan Adams keeps seeing the same mysterious man thumbing for a ride.
 Is she going crazy?
 She first presumes, as everyone would, that she’s just happening upon the same lonely traveler, but then he starts bending space and time, appearing in locations he couldn’t possibly get to that quickly.
 It’s a truly scary episode that recalls one of the best indie horror films of all time, which would come out two years later, Carnival of Souls.
 In fact, watch ‘em both.